 STEM Education Content

-FAST will become STEM certified at the elementary level within three years and at the middle school level within five years of operation.
+FAST will become STEM certified at the elementary and middle school levels.
 STEM certification is rapidly becoming a base layer, as opposed to a differentiator, in education as more schools work toward certification.
 The call to action the parents working to start FAST is the need for our children to be able to think critically, to develop deep and meaningful understanding of the world around them and how to create innovative solutions to problems.

 Over the past two decades children have developed a model to replication concept of education.
 Whether it is a math problem or a Lego kit in a box, children are shown a model and expected to replicate it exactly as a rote process.
 In school children are given content information, tested to show they can replicate it accurately, but many lack the ability to think critically and cannot show meaningful understanding of the material in spite of high test scores.
 Without this understanding children cannot do something creative and innovative with the content.
 Focusing on STEM content only gets our children to the starting line.
 Creativity and innovation will get them into the race to win.